-While DUIs are typically misdemeanors, a DUI will sometimes register as a strike against a convicted individual.
-If you are facing a DUI and are concerned that this charge may result in a strike against your record, it is vitally important you contact a skilled DUI lawyer to assess your case.
-By calling (310) 862-0199, we can help you schedule a free consultation with a leading DUI attorney who can assess the chances you’re facing a strike and help you understand your defense options.
+While DUIs are typically misdemeanors, they will sometimes register as a strike against a convicted individual.
+If you are facing a DUI and are concerned that this charge may result in a strike against your record, it is vitally important you contact a skilled DUI lawyer.
+A leading DUI attorney can assess your case and help you understand your defense options.

 DUI as a Felony